 Internal variability

-All the observation-based GMST and GSAT trends are lower than the multi-model mean GMST and GSAT trends of both CMIP5 and CMIP6 for 1998-2012 (Cross-Chapter Box 3.1, Figure 1a).
+All the observation-based GMST and GSAT trends are lower than the multi-model mean GMST and GSAT trends of both CMIP5 and CMIP6 for 1998–2012 (Cross-Chapter Box 3.1, Figure 1a).
 This suggests a possible cooling contribution from internal variability during this period.
-This is supported by initialized decadal hindcasts, which account for the phase of the multidecadal modes of variability (Sections 3.7.6 and 3.7.7), and which better reproduce observed global mean SST and GSAT trends than uninitialized historical simulations (Guemas et al., 2013; Meehl et al., 2014).
+This is supported by initialized decadal hindcasts, which account for the phase of the multi-decadal modes of variability (Sections 3.7.6 and 3.7.7), and which better reproduce observed global mean SST and GSAT trends than uninitialized historical simulations (Guemas et al., 2013; Meehl et al., 2014).